-|P-51s.
-The nearest one has D-Day wing markings|
+|P-51 Mustangs.
+The nearest one has D-Day Operation Overlord wing markings.|

 |The NA-73X prototype as it prepares for its first flight.|